SwissDataScienceCenter/renku/docs/docs/10-users/60-compute/60-job/guides/30-monitor-cancel-and-dismiss-jobs.md

 - **Under the job launcher** on the project page — each row shows the submission ID and status
 - **In the launcher side panel** — open the launcher to see **Your submitted jobs**
-- **On your dashboard** — jobs are listed alongside interactive sessions
+- **On your dashboard** — jobs are listed just below interactive sessions

 <p class="image-container-l">
 ![JobLauncher](./job-monitoring-10.png)